agda/agda/doc/release-notes/future.md

     @0 f≡ : f ≡ λ { unit → unit }
     f≡ = refl

-* One can now mark data and record types as erased (see [#4743](https://github.com/agda/agda/issues/4743)).
+* One can now mark data and record types and modules as erased (see [#4743](https://github.com/agda/agda/issues/4743)).

   If a data type is marked as erased, then it can only be used in